fisshy/react-scroll/README.md

 - [Changelog](#changelog)

 ### Introduction
 React-Scroll is a lightweight library for enhancing scrolling functionality in React applications.
-It provides a set of components and utilities to create smooth scrolling effects, navigate between sections, and customize scrolling behavior.
+Whether you're building a single-page application, a portfolio site, or a complex web application, React Scroll provides you with an easy-to-use solution for implementing smooth scrolling behavior.
 This works with the latest versions of Google Chrome, Microsodt Edge, and Firefox.

+### Features
+Smooth Scrolling: Achieve seamless scrolling animations between sections of your web page.
+Customization: Customize scroll behavior to suit your application's design and user experience requirements.
+Accessibility: Ensure your scrolling functionality is accessible to all users, including those who rely on assistive technologies.
+Lightweight: Keep your bundle size small with React Scroll's minimal footprint.

 ### Install